Getting started with KNEO Pi¶

 - Also, if your device fails to boot, consider switching to an SD card from a different brand

 KNEO Pi supports both external microSD cards and an onboard 4Gbit flash as boot media.
-A DIP switch enables you to toggle between these two options.
-Adjust the switch as shown in the following image.
-Due to the limited onboard storage, external storage is recommended.
 You can boot the KNEO Pi from an operating system image on a microSD card, which also provides ample space for development tools and software installations.

 Keyboard and Mouse¶